Sorry this one took a bit longer, I was having a bit more trouble with it. I hope it makes up for lost time.

 "Daddy," one small child asked.
 "Are they muggles?"

 Fandral turned and smiled charmingly.
-"Nay, small and fluffy one, unless muggle is another for Asgardian," he said, and dipped a neat bow to the warmly clad puffball.
+"Nay, small and fluffy one, unless muggle is another word for Asgardian," he said, and dipped a neat bow to the warmly clad puffball.
 "I am Fandral, and these two are Volstagg and Hogun.
 We are the Warriors Three."

 The small child of indeterminate gender gave him a long, puzzled look, then his/her expression lit up and he/she pointed at Fandral let out a loud, carrying cry, "its Mister Silly!"